AVDambeck/yabec/books/rulebook/index.md

 To *invoke*, the player reads the title of the rule they are invoking.
 If needed, they can add the full rule, a summary, interpretation, intent, argument, etc. The Dungeon Master still has final say over whether to affirm the ruling or not.
 ### Rounding
 When not otherwise specified, round down.
+### Ties
+Where not otherwise mentioned, favor the players.
 ### Weak and Strong Monsters
 Monster with 4 HD or more are *powerful*.
 Monsters with 3HD or less are *ordinary*.
 ### Advantage and Disadvantage
 When making a roll with *advantage*, roll twice and take the better.